shindelr/shindelr/README.md

         </ul>
       <li><a href="https://github.com/shindelr/Session-Logger"> The Session Logger </a></li>
         <ul>
-          <li> A fun project built for surfers wantign to log a diary of their surf sessions.
+          <li> A fun project built for surfers wanting to log a diary of their surf sessions.
 Users simply enter the date and time when they were out in the water, and a rating out of 5-stars to be associated with it.
 The application then interfaces with the National Data Buoy Center's API to extract the realtime conditions the surfer would have experienced during their surf.
 This data is stored in a TSQL database hosted on Microsoft Azure.</li>
           <li>The backend API and data processing business logic is built on Python with Flask.</li>
           <li>The application frontend is built on TypeScript with React.</li>
         </ul>